OutSystems/docs-product/src/develop/data/hipaa/decrypt-data-hipaa.md

 ## Decrypt searchable attributes

+Now add the logic to decrypt each of the searchable attributes, and then assign that decrypted data to an output.
 For each encrypted searchable attribute, do the following:

 1. In the decryption action, add a **GetIndexKey** action, and set it's **IndexType** to the string that identifies the attribute used during encryption.